RosencrantzArt/Morning-Hub/README.md

 - Target audience for Morning Club.

 Visitor Goals
-The visitor is suppose to explore our platform, discover a wealth of information curated to provide you with deeper insights and resources than what you may have encountered through our ads or organic content.
+The visitor is supposed to explore our platform, discover a wealth of information curated to provide you with deeper insights and resources than what you may have encountered through our ads or organic content.

-Our focus here at the Morning Club is on empowering the you to take control of your mornings.
+Our focus here at the Morning Club is on empowering you to take control of your mornings.
 We understand that the way you begin your day sets the tone for everything that follows.
 That's why our site is dedicated to offering you tools, tips, and community support to help you craft a morning routine that aligns with your goals and values.

 Whether you're looking to boost productivity, cultivate mindfulness, or simply find inspiration to make the most of your mornings, you'll find everything you need right here.
 From expert advice to member-shared experiences, our platform is designed to be a valuable resource on your journey towards morning bliss.

 #The target audience for Morning Club are:
-People who wakes up early and want to do something for their health People who are interested in training but don't want to leave their home or go to a gym
+People who wake up early and want to do something for their health People who are interested in training but don't want to leave their home or go to a gym

 ## User Stories
-- Five user stories detailing different motivations for joining Morning Club
+- Five user stories detailing different motivations for joining The Morning Club

 1. As a busy mom juggling multiple responsibilities, I want to join Morning Club to receive the support and guidance I need to establish a consistent morning routine, so I can prioritize my well-being and start each day feeling energized and focused on taking care of my family.